Ngiṉṯaka

-Ngiṉṯaka ([ŋiɳʈaka]), also spelled Ngintaku, is a giant perentie lizard Ancestral Being from Aṉangu and Pitjantjatjara religion and mythology.
+Ngiṉṯaka ([ŋiɳʈaka]), also spelled Ngintaku, is a mythological giant perentie lizard from Aṉangu and Pitjantjatjara Aboriginal religion.
 It is associated with Angatja, an area along an important songline.

 Ngiṉṯaka is one of the two major reptile Ancestral Beings associated with Uluru, the other being Milpali.

 Myth

-Ngiṉṯaka's songline is known as Inma Ngiṉṯaka.
-It tells of his journey of the creation of over 500 km via a song whose stanzas follow his travels through the land.
-In the songline, Ngiṉṯaka is presented with human characteristics.
+Ngiṉṯaka's songline, known as Inma Ngiṉṯaka, tells of his journey of creation over 500 km.
+The song’s stanzas follow his travels through the land, where he is portrayed with human characteristics.

 In the myth, Ngiṉṯaka travels from his home near the Western Australia border to the camp of another lizard tribe, near Oodnadatta, in search of a better grindstone.
-He stole the Anangu grindstone and carried it home, chased by the Anangu people.
-In one spot along his journey, he digs up tjanmatjas (bush onions), creating large boulders.
-As he traveled, he created many landforms in the Musgrave and Mann Ranges, vomiting up many different kinds of grass seeds and vegetable food as he went.
+He steals the Anangu grindstone and carries it home while being chased by the Anangu people.
+Along his journey, he digs up tjanmatjas (bush onions), creating large boulders.
+As he travels, he creates many landforms in the Musgrave and Mann Ranges and vomits up various grass seeds and vegetable foods.
+It is colored black and white as a form of camouflage to hide from predators.